 Everest Base Camp Trek Guided Tour Options

-I travelled with Exodus.
-Exodus is the biggest tour operator for Everest Base Camp so there are quite a few benefits in going with them in terms of expertise, access to the best teahouses etc. They also know what they are doing and are very organised.
+They also know what they are doing and are very organised.
 As Exodus is a big deal in Nepal anyone working with them locally will be keen for this to continue and therefore service levels are pretty good.

 In terms of UK based tour operators, we saw quite a few G Adventures groups during our trek.
 They tend to stay at the same kinds of tea houses and have a similar setup.
-I have also heard that Intrepid are a good operator for base camp.

 Other Boutique Hotels in Kathmandu